-In this article we look at body stressing injuries, which make up a huge 40% of workplace injury occurrences in Australia.
+Body stressing injuries can affect anyone; in any role, in any industry.
+In fact body stressing injuries make up a huge 40% of workplace injury occurrences in Australia.

 Due to the repetitive nature of injuries such as these, individuals that work in labouring, construction, agriculture, process working, manufacturing, packing, warehousing or similar roles or industries see higher rates of injury.
 This is often due to the frequent heavy lifting, operating heavy machinery and repeat movements such as stacking or unloading.

 Soft tissue is the muscles, tendons and ligaments that make up your body.
 The only parts of your body that are not ‘soft tissue’ are bone, teeth, nails, hair and cartilage.